Skip to main content

 CLINICAL PEARLS

-• Slow ascent and timely descent are important to prevent and treat of high-altitude illnesses.
+• Slow ascent and timely descent are important to prevent and treat high-altitude illnesses.

 • Lack of symptom resolution with appropriate descent suggests an alternative diagnosis.